 Your player should be set up as a camera rig, with the head being your camera, and look something like this:

 Finally, you need to add a bit of script for nav-pointer.
 This is already done in dlux.js, and can be added to an existing file, or inline:

-The dlux side chain is comprised of several nodes running the same token software that determine their state from only signed transactions on the steem blockchain.
-Together these nodes communicate through steem and perform complex tasks.
-Forming a distributed trusted third party for open ended transactions, multiparty contracts, and multi step processes.
-These node will arrive at consensus and maintain sharding information for each node.
+The dlux side chain is comprised of several nodes running the same token software that determine their state from only signed transactions on the hive blockchain.
+Together these nodes communicate through hive and perform complex tasks.
+Forming a distributed trusted third party for open ended transactions, multiparty contracts, oracle information, and multi step processes.
+These node will arrive at consensus and maintain current state for each node.

 DLUX Node Framework

 LevelDB has custom handlers to ensure order of transactions.